lucas-nyc/TFD68/README.md

+# Update 20 July 2026
+Dataset is ready for download.
+Please access using link below.
 # Update 29 April 2026
 We are pending the last stage of licensing from our legal department.
 Stay tuned.
 Apology for any inconvenience caused.
 # Update 23 January 2026